-From this analysis, we can learn that the contributions with $m = \bar{j} \neq j$ and $l=i$, entailed by the superposition between eigenstates of $\hat{A}$, are the ones responsible for the violation of the LGI.
+The contributions with $m = \bar{j} \neq j$ and $l=i$ entering $\KND_{q,2}$ are entailed by some superpositions between eigenstates of $\hat{A}$, thus violating MRps.
 This implies, in turn, that whenever the MRps is violated but the LGI is satisfied, we are dealing with a combination of initial state, system dynamics, and measurement observable such that $\KND_{q,2}$ vanishes.
-In such a case, the total quantum contribution $\KND_{q}$ vanishes as well, $\KND_{q} = 0$, with the result that $\KND = \KND_{cl}$, confirming that the violation of the LGI is only a sufficient condition for identifying MR violations.
-Indeed, there could be trajectories in which $l \neq i$, meaning that the system is initially in a superposition of $\hat{A}$'s eigenstates that naturally violates the MRps.
-These trajectories cannot be identified by LGI since $\KND_{q,1}=0$.
-On the contrary, if we use $\Prob_{\rm QNDM}(\Delta)$, the terms $P_{\rm QNDM}(k, j, j, i, \bar{i})$ in \eqref{eq:ND_distribution_2} always contribute to negative regions of the distribution, whose presence is both a sufficient and necessary condition for the violation of the MRps and thus of MR.
+In such a case, the total quantum contribution $\KND_{q}$ vanishes as well, $\KND_{q} = 0$, with the result that $\KND = \KND_{cl}$, confirming that the violation of the LGI is only a sufficient condition for identifying violations of MRps.
+Indeed, there could be trajectories in which $l \neq i$ (thus with a superposition of $\hat{A}$'s eigenstates) that are not identified by LGI since $\KND_{q,1}=0$.
+On the contrary, if we take into account $\Prob_{\rm QNDM}(\Delta)$, the terms $P_{\rm QNDM}(k, j, j, i, \bar{i})$ in \eqref{eq:ND_distribution_2} always contribute to negative regions of the distribution, whose presence is a sufficient and necessary condition for the violation of MRps.

-Overall, detecting violations of MR using the framework of NSIT conditions provides a significantly robust criterion~\cite{Clemente2015,ClementePRL2016}.
-However, for complex quantum systems with many degrees of freedom or strongly correlated dynamics, verifying whether the NSIT conditions are fulfilled can be very challenging.
-Many solutions proposed so far in the literature~\cite{Clemente2015,ClementePRL2016,Halliwell2017,HalliwellConference2019} to evaluate MR do not work in general, except for a specific choice of parameters, initial state, and measurement times.
-These constraints are not present in the QNDM approach, which can therefore represent an operational protocol for quantumness certification, at the price, however, of using an auxiliary system acting as a detector.
+Overall, the QNDM approach does not have to face with constraints on the choice of parameters, initial state, and measurement times, as it occurs for standard methods in the literature~\cite{Clemente2015,ClementePRL2016,Halliwell2017,HalliwellConference2019} that address the problem of detecting the presence of quantum superposition states, in the initial system's state and/or generated dynamically.
+From an operational standpoint, QNDM can thus represent an efficient and robust protocol for certifying quantumness, albeit at the cost of using an auxiliary system that acts as a detector.